 I was having to put my elbows into it now, hollowing out the flesh of the pumpkin so the candle would better show through the carving.
 “Ahhhh, you guys…” I said with a tone of regretful concession…

 I guess you could say my convictions on these kinds of things have taken a different shape over the years.
-There are those from my legalistic past who might say I’ve softened, but in fact it actually feels like my theology on these things has sharpened, better helping me in the work of dividing soul and spirit, “judging the thoughts and attitudes of the heart.”
+There are those from my legalistic past who might say I’ve gotten soft, but in fact it actually feels like my theology on these things has sharpened, helping me better divide soul and spirit, “judging the thoughts and attitudes of the heart.”
 For it’s in the heart that’s what’s really at stake comes to light in times such as this.

 This post would take much too long to definitively state all that could be said about Halloween, and I’m writing this less as a comprehensive manifesto than as a humble perspective that I hope might make for enjoyable reading and maybe even aid in a grace-full observance of a holiday that comes with some baggage and leaves some of us with mixed feelings (you know who you are).